The Feed-in Tariff is the government scheme that pays households with renewable energy generation such as solar panels

 The Feed-in Tariff scheme - also known as FiTs or the Clean Energy Cashback scheme - means that people who generate their own green or renewable energy will be paid for doing so.

-To qualify for the Feed-in Tariff figures quoted below, your house needs an Energy Performance Certificate rating of D or higher.
+- Have an Energy Performance Certificate rating of D or higher

 Feed-in Tariffs are already popular across Europe - in the Netherlands, for example, 40% of its electricity is generated through similar schemes.
 Currently, the UK only gets about 9.4% of its electricity from renewable sources and the Feed-in Tariff scheme could help to increase this percentage.